 The frame & lenses should have good impact resistance.
 This will be kinder to your pocket and protect you against eye injury.

 The frame should be robust, capable of withstanding impacts and shatterproof.
-The lenses should be constructed of high impact resistant material like polycarbonate or Trivex.
+The lenses should be constructed of high impact resistant material like polycarbonate, nylon or NXT™(Trivex™).
 Mineral lenses should be avoided at all costs.

-‘VLT’ (Visible Light Transmission) determines what percentage of visible light (not to be confused with UV light) passes through the lenses and into the eyes.
+‘VLT’ (Visible Light Transmission) or “TV” rates determine what percentage of visible light (not to be confused with UV light) passes through the lenses and into the eyes.

 You’ll want to ensure that your lenses have at least a hydrophobic coating so that water droplets do not accumulate on the lens surface, and better still an oleophobic coating too.

 A hydrophobic coating repels water whereas an oleophobic coating repels oils, sweat, dirt and dust.
 It is the last layer on the lenses.
-Having both of these coatings on your lenses will add significantly to your performance and enjoyment.
+Having both of these coatings on your lenses will add significantly to your visual awareness and enjoyment.

 Give some thought to what happens when you get broadsided by a wave.
 Will the jolt catapult your sunglasses into the ocean?
 Sunnies going overboard happens all too frequently and it’s surprising how fast it happens.

 There are two ways to mitigate against this:

 Our three watershades are designed for watersports and sailing: (1) FLO, (2) Typhoon and (3) Surge.